MaraeMaps/MaraeMaps/reports/beta.md

 - Users complained that zooming in on the Google Maps view while online had poor resolution.
 We think this is because the Google Maps data of NZ isn't actually saved locally.
-- The app crashes when a user gets directions to a particular Marae in Google Maps.
+- The app crashes when a user gets directions to a particular marae in Google Maps.

 ---